hariomahlawat/IndiaSat/README.md

 the command-line argument for the script - the path of root folder for a given area. (path of the unique folder which you just created)

-Classification outputs from step 1 will be in .tif format.
-The final_classification.py script will do the following:
-1. Creating the subfolder structure - Make subfolders for each year and put corresponding classifications files to them.
-2. Conversion of .tif files into .png files for further processing.
-3. Making final classification for each year - by combining the different classification outputs of the same year (max - 3).
-4. It will create a results folder which will create a various subfolder for different kind of techniques:
-  (a) Direct application results
-  (b) Results after the rule-based technique.
-5. It will also do the temporal correction on both kinds of results and save the results in two different subfolders under the results folder.
 * **Optional- only_temporal_correction.py**